Image Credit Michael Tyrone Delaney

 It makes total sense, but it is surprising that people still are not aware of the benefits of micro needling with prp.
 A typical visit would entail a quick blood draw, that is then placed into a centrifuge ( a machine that spins the blood), which separates your body’s nutrient rich plasma from the blood.
 Microneedling is then performed on the entire face, neck and / or chest, and the prp is applied all over, acting as a serum.
 You can also do micro injections around the face and target areas that need a little more love, such as the eyes or smokers lines around the lips, but that is optional.
 Both prp and microneedling stimulate collagen growth and help heal scars or imperfections in the skin.
-Microneedling is also good for uneven skin tone and helps to trigger something called the ‘embryonic wound healing technique’ which is one of the most effective ways to regenerate tissue and collagen lose.
+Microneedling is also good for uneven skin tone and helps to trigger something called the ‘embryonic wound healing technique’ which is one of the most effective ways to regenerate tissue and collagen lose, which makes it an excellent alternative to Botox.
 Downtime can be anywhere from 3 to 7 days.

 LED | $